Paddle board yoga

 Challenges of SUP yoga

-Practicing yoga on a paddle board is going to be more of a challenge than on land purely because the water provides an unstable surface.
+Practicing yoga on a stand up paddle board is going to be more of a challenge than on land purely because the water provides an unstable surface.
 In addition, practicing your routine on water creates a lot more distractions (wild life, wind, etc.) and can break your concentration when in your Vinyāsa flow.
 Beware that certain poses you do on land can be dangerous to do while on a paddle board, specifically anything involving the neck.
-However, with practice, you will be able to achieve poses like headstands, shoulder stands and the plow pose.
+However, with practice, you will be able to achieve challenging postures amd poses like headstands, shoulder stands and the plow pose.

 Benefits of practicing SUP yoga